-Didier Drogba is the captain and all-time top scorer of the Côte d'Ivoire national football team.
-Born in 1978, he was voted best all time Chelsea player by Chelsea fans and now plays with Galatasaray (Istanbul), in the Turkish league.
-He became UNDP Goodwill Ambassador on 24 January 2007 and appeared in numerous media for raising awareness of Africa’s challenges and calling for support to achieve the Millennium Development Goals (MDGs).
+Didier Drogba is the former captain and all-time top scorer of the Côte d'Ivoire national football team.
+Born in 1978, he was voted best all time Chelsea player by Chelsea fans and now plays with Canadian club Montreal Impact.
+He became UNDP Goodwill Ambassador on 24 January 2007 and appeared in numerous media for raising awareness of development challenges in Africa and calling for support to achieve the Millennium Development Goals (MDGs).

 “UNDP works around the world making a positive difference in people’s lives, and I am proud to add my personal commitment to its work,” said Drogba at the time of his appointment.

 Drogba has previously collaborated with several charities and organizations and has long been active in mobilizing support for the eradication of poverty.
-He has also participated in several HIV/AIDS and anti-malaria campaigns and its implications for human rights and women's empowerment.
+He has also participated in several anti-malaria and HIV/AIDS campaigns. highlighting implications for human rights and women's empowerment.

 In 2010, Drogba featured in a campaign to call attention to how democratic and transparent elections around the world could be an important tool for lifting some of the world’s poorest countries out of poverty.
 Also in 2010, Drogba launched "Kick out Poverty" with Zinédine Zidane, a TV spot appealing for the world to live up to the challenge and join the team that will beat poverty.